 Fear foods are specific foods that induce debilitating, high, and intense anxiety in a sufferer.
 These are foods that they would NEVER eat because of some reason unique to them.
 The term fear food was coined by those suffering from anorexia.
 A more common term for those suffering from bulimia or binge-eating disorder is trigger food.
 This is a food that gives a sufferer high anxiety and causes them to have an intense urge to binge or binge and purge.

-How Can You Deal?
+How Can You Deal With Fear Foods?

 1. Make a list of your fear foods and rank them from least anxiety provoking to most anxiety provoking.